 You may want to pay estimated taxes throughout the year.
 This just means you’re paying out part of your income quarterly to offset tax owed the following April.
 You can manage this process yourself, but again, here’s where having a CPA can help guide you.
 How much tax you owe will depend on your total income, your filing status—potentially hundreds of factors.

 Unfortunately, learning all the ins and outs of managing a business only comes with years of doing it (and learning along the way).
 There are millions of resources out there, so my best advice is to start Googling what’s required in your specific city/state, and go from there!

 As far as launching a website goes—when you are starting out, it’s not always necessary to invest in a custom website design.
 For example, Squarespace offers really nice templates at an affordable annual rate.
-Unfortunately, your digital needs are usually tied to the type of biz you’re launching, so it’s all dependent on what your idea and business is.
+Typically, your digital needs are tied to the type of biz you’re launching, so it’s all dependent on what your idea and business is.
 Generally speaking, I’d say service providers (like a coach or a consultant), do NOT need to spend thousands on a custom design.
 Individuals launching a product (i.e., they need an e-comm element) will want to invest a little more.

 Q: When did you allow yourself to jump ship from the 9-5 and start something new?

 A: There are a few logistical things I had in place before taking the leap.
 I’ll caveat this by saying it’s common for small biz owners to look back at the moment they decided it “was time” and think in hindsight, “I can’t believe I made the leap when I did, knowing what I know now!”

 - I had saved well over 6 months of income, but knowing how uncertain things were in year 1, I should’ve saved 12 months worth.
 If I wasn’t in a two-income household, I definitely would have.